statechannels/nitro-protocol/docs/adjudicator/force-move-intro.md

 ### Secure

 In ForceMove, it is possible to use the chain to give protection against one or more participants from blocking: this alleviates problems arising from inactivity which would otherwise prevent the channel from completing.
-This is often referred to as the dispute process, and it ensures that a channel can always be made to reach an outcome within a bounded amount of time.
+Often referred to as the dispute process, it ensures that a channel can always be made to reach an outcome within a bounded amount of time.

 ### Incentivized